Admissions and Academic Information

 Students are expected to attend all classes.
 Regular class attendance is necessary for maximum success in college.
 It is the responsibility of students to make definite arrangements for all work before going on field trips or other College-sponsored trips.
 School-sponsored activities will be counted as excused absences provided students complete all necessary assignments as designated by the instructors and the activity sponsors notify the instructors at least three (3) days prior to the day(s) the students will be absent.
-Excused absences are to include academic competition, judging team competition, music events, official athletic events, field trips, convocations and other College-sponsored events as approved by the Vice President for Academic Services.
+Excused absences are to include academic competition, music events, official athletic events, field trips, convocations and other College-sponsored events as approved by the Vice President for Academic Services.
 A student may be withdrawn from any class for excessive absences or non-participation.

 A full-time class load consists of 12-18 credit hours per semester and/or six-to-nine credit hours per summer session.
 A student must receive special permission to take more than 21 hours during a semester or more than nine hours during the summer session.
 Overload petition forms are available from the Registrar's Office.

 Courses may be taken once for credit.
 However, any course may be repeated.
 The last repeat of a course shall replace any earlier credit hours or grade points earned for such course.